 I recently completed my PhD at Virginia Polytechnic Institute (supervisor: Carola Haas), in the department of Fish and Wildlife Conservation.
-I was integral in the development of a recovery plan for flatwoods salamanders, Ambystoma bishopi.
-Specifically my research focuses on modelling the population dynamics of flatwoods salamanders to evaluate the long term viability of the species and guide management decisions.
+I was integral in the development of a recovery plan for reticulated flatwoods salamanders, Ambystoma bishopi.
+Specifically my research focuses on modelling population dynamics to evaluate the long term viability of the species and guide management decisions.
 I was privileged to conduct my field work on Eglin Air Force Base, FL, one of the last bastions for a slew of southeastern endemics, including red-cockaded woodpeckers, reticulated sirens, and bog frogs.
 My work is part of a broader effort to conserve and restore longleaf pine ecosystems in the southeastern US.

 The capstone research project of my undergraduate degree from the University of Sheffield, UK (supervisor: Dylan Childs) investigated the evolutionary consequences of biological invasions.
 Inspired by the introduction of cane toads to Australia, I evaluated how key life-history traits are likely to respond to novel predation pressures and the myriad repercussions of such rapid evolutionary change.

 My master’s degree at the University of Sheffield, UK (supervisor: Gavin Thomas) investigated the macroevolutionary consequences of parity mode in squamate reptiles.
 Employing Bayesian and frequentest methodologies, I jointly modeled the diversification of species and traits across the squamate phylogeny to infer how present day biodiversity has arisen over time.

-I have advised several undergraduate research project, investigating reproductive ecology of the Florida bog frog, life-history strategies in plethodontid salamanders, and growth and ontogeny in reticulated flatwoods salamanders.
+I have advised several undergraduate research projects, investigating reproductive ecology of the Florida bog frog, life-history strategies in plethodontid salamanders, and growth and ontogeny in reticulated flatwoods salamanders.